 Then all Road Traffic Inspectorate testing centres will be connected to the national fines database and you will not be able to renew your licence without settling your outstanding fines first.

-the website does not have a secure SSL certificate.
-You should not enter your personal details into any site that does not secure the transmission of secure data.
+You should not enter your personal details into any site that does not secure the transmission of secure data through SSL.
 Nonetheless, I took one for the team and entered my ID number and drivers licence number into the search.
-It couldn’t find my drivers licence number.
-Hopefully that is a good sign!
+It couldn’t find my driver’s licence number.
+Hopefully, that is a good sign!

 I contacted the RTIA on Twitter to ask what the best way is to query outstanding fines.
 This is what they said: